D3nX/NeoGame/README.md

 It's entierly writed in Ruby for Ruby !

 # Cool !
 But how I use it ?
 How to use it ?
-No more simple, Just go on Tutorials tab !
+No more simple, Just go on https://niobean-generation.000webhostapp.com/tutorials.html#createWindow -> Tutorials !
 You l'ill discover all about the game library :

 The basics :